spree/spree/guides/content/integration/tutorials/basic_endpoints_tutorial.md

 ### Simple Notification

-The `message_id` is the minimum information an endpoint has to return in a message it passes to the Integrator.
+The `message_id` is the minimum information an endpoint has to return in a message it passes to the Hub.
 In the first example above, that's all that was returned.
 Now let's move to passing a simple Notification in the response.
 Notifications are human readable messages which can be processed by other endpoints.

 ***
 For more information about Notifications, be sure to read the [Integration Terminology Guide](terminology) thoroughly.